axivo/k3s-cluster/README.md

 - **GitOps**: ArgoCD for declarative application deployment following GitOps principles
 - **Maintenance**: Coordinated node updates with Kured for minimizing disruption during system maintenance

-This cluster implementation is designed for both `arm64` and `amd64` architectures, with optimizations for Raspberry Pi and regular server hardware.

 ### Documentation

 Visit the [Wiki](https://axivo.com/k3s-cluster) (powered by [Hextra](https://github.com/imfing/hextra)), for detailed configuration instructions.